-Overview of the Theta Epsilon Chapter
+Theta Epsilon Chapter at Marquette University

 Alpha Xi Delta's Theta Epsilon Chapter started at Marquette as a local sorority Kappa Zeta in the fall of 1989.
 Kappa Zeta was created by a small group of friends who wanted a Greek organization they could call their own.
 The group soon applied for national affiliation and was established as an Alpha Xi Delta Colony in April, 1990.
-Fourty-four collegians were initiated as charter members on November 11, 1990 and initiated their second class of thirteen in January 1991.
+Forty-four collegians were initiated as charter members on November 11, 1990 and initiated their second class of thirteen members in January 1991.

 National President Jayne Wade Anderson led national, regional and local officers in Theta Epsilon’s installation activities.
 Collegians from Beta Psi (Carroll College) and Theta (University of Wisconsin-Madison) Chapters, as well as sisters from local alumnae groups in both Wisconsin and Illinois joined together to enthusiastically welcome the new sisters.
-Today Alpha Xi Delta at Marquette has over 150 amaXing girls and continues to be a strong, positive, presence on Marquette's campus.
+Today Alpha Xi Delta at Marquette has over 150 amaXing women and continues to be a strong, positive presence on Marquette's campus.